therealdydx/Personal-Website/README.md

 5. Yale-NUS Southeast Asian Society (Aug 2020 - Present)

-## Get in Touch! 🙋

-- Personal Website: W-I-P
-- LinkedIn: linkedin.com/in/dys-profile
-- Medium: medium.com/@therealdydx
-- Email: wangdongyue@outlook.sg / for VC matters: dongyue.wang@protege.vc

-### Work Experience

--
--

-Outside of projects, I also work as a venture analyst with Protégé Ventures and TRIVE (Venture Capital), handling deal sourcing for startups, doing industry research and coming up with theses for possible investment sectors.
-I also help run some events and projects for the Yale-NUS Entrepreneurship Society and the NUS Technopreneurship Society.

-Outside of work related stuff, I play with Yale-NUS Floorball, play the piano on my own and study languages.
-Also I watch some chinese and korean entertainment from time to time :D

--

 ## Hackathons / Case Competitions 💻

 | Competition                         | Year | Type      | Discipline                         | Placing (if any) |